To save costs, most gun safe manufactures use $10 to $20 of drywall (Sheetrock) as fire lining and then charge you a premium for it.

 - Measure the oven temperature at the hottest point in the oven.

 - Lay the safe down in the oven so it’s not subjected to the higher temperatures at the top.
-Also if laid on its back, the weight of the door will also artificially seal it.
+If laid on its back, the weight of the door will also artificially seal the door.
 Apparently Heritage got caught doing this one.

 - Put additional water inside the safe, wet rags, wet the drywall, etc.